Skip to content

 Planned Parenthood likes to boast of the other services that it provides such as cancer screenings.
 But again, the abortion provider’s own annual reports show where its priorities lie.

-In 2021, Planned Parenthood reported that it performed less than a quarter of the total number of cancer screenings than it did 15 years before.
-Even using its own flawed statistics, cancer screenings and prevention encompass only 5 percent of “services provided” in 2021.
+In the 2022-23 report, Planned Parenthood revealed that it performed less than a quarter of the total number of cancer screenings it had performed 15 years before.
+Even using its own flawed statistics, cancer screenings and prevention encompass only 5 percent of “services provided” between 2021-2022.

 When it comes to unborn children, Planned Parenthood seeks to end life, not preserve it, and the organization’s own numbers reveal that it is far more concerned about driving women to its profit-making and life-ending abortions over providing them with actual health services.